Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/UpdateToNewReleases/Moving-from-preview-to-GA.md

 ---
-title: Moving from preview to GA
+title: Transitioning from Preview to General Availability (GA)
 geekdocCollapseSection: true
 weight: 101
 ---
-When transitioning from the preview version to the General Availability (GA) version, it is necessary to remove all resources deployed by the ALZ Monitor solution.
-The following instructions provide a detailed guide on executing a PowerShell script to delete all such resources, including:
+To transition from the preview version to the General Availability (GA) version of the ALZ Monitor solution, you must remove all previously deployed resources.
+Follow these instructions to execute a PowerShell script that deletes the following resources:

 - Metric Alerts
 - Activity Log Alerts